Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Introduction

+In the following part of this paper, we also show that the derived $W_{2}$-KL correspondence can be extended beyond Gaussian families, under the condition that the transport cost is aligned with the Fisher metric.
 We will see that while the present mathematical derivations are elementary, the underlying conceptual structure relies on nontrivial identifications; readers primarily interested in the interpretation may wish to consult the Conceptual Position in the final part.